elkewind/kelpGeoMod-capstone-project/README.md

-# DEVELOPING A GEOSPATIAL MODEL FOR KELP FOREST CULTIVATION AND RESTORATION
+# DEVELOPING A DATA PIPELINE FOR KELP FOREST MODELING

-### kelpGeoMod-capstone-project
+### A Capstone Project submitted in partial satisfaction of the requirements for the degree of Master of Environmental Data Science for the Bren School of Environmental Science & Management

 ADD PHOTO

 ## **CONTACT INFORMATION**

+### kelpGeoMod-capstone-project

 #### Principal Investigator Contact Information